annaantipovaa/Visual-novel-/README.md

-Kinetic visual novel "The truth"
+Short visual novel "The truth" with two endings (currently in developing)
-Unity, C#